 New York's Electric Grid Prepared to Meet Summer Demand

-RENSSELAER, NY (05/28/2020) (readMedia)-- The New York Independent System Operator (NYISO) today reported that electricity supplies in New York State are expected to be adequate this summer, with a total of 41,319 megawatts (MW) of power resources available to meet forecasted peak demand conditions.
+RENSSELAER, NY (05/27/2022) (readMedia)-- The New York Independent System Operator (NYISO) today reported that electricity supplies in New York State are expected to be adequate this summer, with a total of 41,049 megawatts (MW) of power resources available to meet forecasted peak demand conditions.
+The NYISO also highlighted findings first raised in its December 2021 Comprehensive Reliability Plan (CRP) that show reliability margins thinning to concerning levels beginning in 2023.
+The NYISO is responsible for planning the power system to prepare for future reliability risks.

 Summer Demand Forecast